Joshua Tumen

 Recent Publication:

-Josh represents international and domestic insurers in first-party property litigation and coverage matters.
-He focuses his practice on issues arising out of, but not limited to, large energy losses, construction risks, building defects, natural disasters, and fires.
+Josh represents international and domestic insurers as litigation and coverage counsel in first-party property matters.
+He focuses his practice on issues arising out of, but not limited to, construction risks and defects, renewable energy losses, natural disasters, and fraud.
 Josh is also well-versed in handling related time element losses and bad faith claims.
 He is a trusted adviser in developing litigation strategies, evaluating and reducing risk, interpreting policy language, and claims handling.

 Josh earned his B.A. from the University of Delaware and his J.D. from the Syracuse University College of Law.